 - Address 2-3-3 Sekiguchi, Bunkyo-ku, Tokyo, 112-0014

-Established in 1957, Aokiya's buns have kept both young and old captivated, without changing their original taste.
-They sell four products: korokke-pan (croquette bun), menchi-katsu-pan (ground meat cutlet bun), tonkatsu-pan (pork cutlet bun) and hamkatsu-pan (breaded ham cutlet bun).
+Established in 1957, Aokiya's sandwich buns have captivated people of all ages, without needing to change their original taste.
+They sell four types of Japanese bread: korokke-pan (croquette bun), menchi-katsu-pan (ground meat cutlet bun), tonkatsu-pan (pork cutlet bun) and hamkatsu-pan (breaded ham cutlet bun).
 Korokke-pan is the most popular.
-It uses a simple croquette of mashed potatoes mixed with stir-fried cabbage and carrot, with no meat inside.
-They specifically use potatoes made in Hokkaido.
-It has an addictive taste from its exquisite balance of the sweet hot dog bun and the sauce.
+It uses a simple recipe of mashed potatoes mixed with stir-fried cabbage and carrot, with no meat inside.
+They exclusively use potatoes made in Hokkaido.
+It has an addictive taste from the balance of the sweet hot dog bun and the sauce.
 The bread is substantial with its two croquette fillings as well.

 - Address 6-47-14 Minamisenju, Arakawa-ku, Tokyo, 116-0003

 It's Not Black Beer!
 Tokyo's Top Three Draft Coffee BarsThe Latest